NebraLtd/Helium-Guides/docs/outdoor-hotspot/quick-start.md

 ![Antenna placements](../media/photos/outdoor/quick-start/antennaplacement.jpg)

-The Lora antenna is connected on the pre-installed antenna connector on top of the hotspot in the center.
+The Lora antenna is connected on the pre-installed antenna connector on top of the hotspot in the centre.
 The Wifi antenna is attached on the pre-installed antenna connector at the bottom of the hotspot.

-The LTE antennas are not included with the Outdoor hotspot and need to be purchased seperately.
+The LTE antennas are not included with the Outdoor hotspot and need to be purchased separately.
 They are delivered with the Quectel LTE modem when you order from us.
 The antenna connectors should be placed at the top of the hotspot on the left and right side.

 All antenna connectors are N-type female.

 ## Outdoor Unit Pole Mounting Setup

-Things we need (alredy included with package)
+Things we need (already included with package)

 1. U Clamp Brackets x 2
 2. Z clamp Brackets x 2 (for pole mounting)
 3. U Clamp Mounting Screws x 2
 4. L Shaped Mounting Brackets 2 x L

 ![Antenna placements](../media/photos/outdoor/mounting1.jpg)